jeanCarloMachado/vim-toop/README.md

 ## Exponential functionality out of the box

-For each text object vim offers you have operations working on them.
-And if you create your own text objects you also get them working for free.
-For each new text operation you get all text objects working on them and for each new text object all text operations work on them.
+By adding a new operation with toop you get it for all text objects.
+And when you add new text objects you get all operations for free.
 This is the most native way of extending your Vim.

-Toop is even better if you use alongside this plugins to extend your text objects:
+This plugins complement toop nicely by allowing you to create new text objects:

  - [kana/vim-textobj-user](https://github.com/kana/vim-textobj-user): easily create your own text objects
  - [kana/vim-textobj-function](https://github.com/kana/vim-textobj-function): treats a function as a text object